[This is all you need to remember] A quick review of HTTP status code errors

 127.0.0.1 - - [25/Dec/2023:14:25:00 +0900] "GET /api/data?date=2023-12-33 HTTP/1.1" 400 172 "-" "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/58.0.3029.110 Safari/537.36"

-For example, in the example above, you can see that the client entered an invalid date (December 23, 2023) for '/api/data', resulting in a 400 error.
+For example, in the example above, the client entered an invalid date (December 23, 2023) for '/api/data', which caused a 400 error.

 ▼401 Unauthorized:

-127.0.0.1 - - [25/Dec/2023:13:15:00 +0900] "POST /login HTTP/1.1" 401 187 "-" "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 ( KHTML, like Gecko) Chrome/58.0.3029.110 Safari/537.36"
+127.0.0.1 - - [25/Dec/2023:13:15:00 +0900] "POST /login HTTP/1.1" 401 187 "-" "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/58.0.3029.110 Safari/537.36"

 ▼403 Forbidden:

-127.0.0.1 - - [25/Dec/2023:13:20:00 +0900] "GET /admin/settings HTTP/1.1" 403 249 "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_12_6) AppleWebKit/ 603.1.30 (KHTML, like Gecko) Version/10.1 Safari/603.1.30"
+127.0.0.1 - - [25/Dec/2023:13:20:00 +0900] "GET /admin/settings HTTP/1.1" 403 249 "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_12_6) AppleWebKit/603.1.30 (KHTML, like Gecko) Version/10.1 Safari/603.1.30"

 ▼404 Not Found:

-127.0.0.1 - - [25/Dec/2023:13:25:00 +0900] "GET /about-us HTTP/1.1" 404 210 "-" "Mozilla/5.0 (iPhone; CPU iPhone OS 10_3 like Mac OS X ) AppleWebKit/602.1.50 (KHTML, like Gecko) CriOS/56.0.2924.75 Mobile/14E5239e Safari/602.1"
+127.0.0.1 - - [25/Dec/2023:13:25:00 +0900] "GET /about-us HTTP/1.1" 404 210 "-" "Mozilla/5.0 (iPhone; CPU iPhone OS 10_3 like Mac OS X) AppleWebKit/602.1.50 (KHTML, like Gecko) CriOS/56.0.2924.75 Mobile/14E5239e Safari/602.1"

-- Resource was temporarily moved or deleted
+4. The resource has been temporarily moved or deleted

-5XX - Server error
+5XX - Server Error

 ▼500 Internal Server Error:

-127.0.0.1 - - [25/Dec/2023:14:00:00 +0900] "GET /dashboard HTTP/1.1" 500 215 "-" "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 ( KHTML, like Gecko) Chrome/58.0.3029.110 Safari/537.36"
+127.0.0.1 - - [25/Dec/2023:14:00:00 +0900] "GET /dashboard HTTP/1.1" 500 215 "-" "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/58.0.3029.110 Safari/537.36"

 ▼503 Service Unavailable:

-127.0.0.1 - - [25/Dec/2023:14:15:00 +0900] "GET /reports HTTP/1.1" 503 212 "-" "Mozilla/5.0 (iPad; CPU OS 13_6 like Mac OS X) AppleWebKit/ 605.1.15 (KHTML, like Gecko) Version/13.1.2 Mobile/15E148 Safari/604.1"
+127.0.0.1 - - [25/Dec/2023:14:15:00 +0900] "GET /reports HTTP/1.1" 503 212 "-" "Mozilla/5.0 (iPad; CPU OS 13_6 like Mac OS X) AppleWebKit/605.1.15 (KHTML, like Gecko) Version/13.1.2 Mobile/15E148 Safari/604.1"

 ▼504 Gateway Timeout:

-127.0.0.1 - - [25/Dec/2023:14:20:00 +0900] "GET /video/stream HTTP/1.1" 504 160 "-" "Mozilla/5.0 (Windows NT 6.1; Win64; x64) AppleWebKit/ 537.36 (KHTML, like Gecko) Chrome/58.0.3029.81 Safari/537.36"
+127.0.0.1 - - [25/Dec/2023:14:20:00 +0900] "GET /video/stream HTTP/1.1" 504 160 "-" "Mozilla/5.0 (Windows NT 6.1; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/58.0.3029.81 Safari/537.36"

-Examples of causes include:
+Examples of causes include the following:

-- There is a problem with the network
+3. There is a network problem

 ▼418 I'm a teapot: